Sneha-shah/Personal_website/content/portfolio/tuning-project.md

 * Found simple rule for tuning high partials: Amongst the rules tested, matching the first set of partials scored the highest points in the listening test.
 * Proposed new method to evaluate tuning: Proposed a beat-based approach that tries to mimic aural tuning, the results of which were confirmed by the listening test

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-- Add more images
-- Methods used?
-- Software (MATLAB)
-- Learnings
-- Add some screenshots pls
-- Add a video of me talking about this project
-- Share code on GitHub?